How to create and use sprite sheets with Cocos Creator 3.x

 Please make sure to use these settings:

-- Trim mode: Trim - the first 4 all work depending on your needs - but you must not select Polygon outline.
+- Trim mode: Trim - the first 4 all work depending on your needs - but Polygon outline is not supported

 - Multipack: Off or Manual both work.
 Manual allows you to pack multiple sprite sheets at the same time in a single TexturePacker project.
 Auto seems to work, too but does not work properly in Cocos Creator.
 As soon as a sprite switches from a sheet to another, the link in Cocos Creator to that sprite is broken!